Delaware senator next to face challenge from progressive rival

 The race is the latest test of whether voters dissatisfied with Democratic leadership will push out an incumbent in favor of a younger, more diverse candidate they see as a potentially more robust opposition to Republican President Donald Trump.

+“She has run a strong campaign.
+I do think we’re going to see a closer race than I could have imagined when this all started,” said David Redlawsk, chair of the political science department at the University of Delaware.

-It follows June’s shock win by Alexandria Ocasio-Cortez over high-ranking Representative Joe Crowley in a New York City congressional district and Tuesday’s upset by Boston city councilwoman Ayanna Pressley over longtime incumbent U.S. Representative Michael Capuano.
+The contest follows June’s shock win by Alexandria Ocasio-Cortez over high-ranking Representative Joe Crowley in a New York City congressional district and Tuesday’s upset by Boston city councilwoman Ayanna Pressley over longtime incumbent U.S. Representative Michael Capuano.

-The Delaware contest differs from those races, however, in that it is a statewide race in a place that tends to elect moderates to federal office.
-The congressional districts that will likely soon be represented by Ocasio-Cortez and by Pressley are more liberal than the country as a whole.
+The Delaware vote differs from those primary elections, however, in that it is a statewide race in a place that tends to elect moderates to federal office.
+The congressional districts expected to soon be represented by Ocasio-Cortez and by Pressley are more liberal than the country as a whole.
 Pressley is running unopposed.

 Political analysts see Carper, a moderate, as a safe win for Democrats in November.
 A primary victory by Harris on Thursday would likely make the general election race more competitive.

-Ocasio-Cortez has held rallies for Harris, a 38-year-old Air Force veteran who has been far outspent.
+Ocasio-Cortez has held rallies for Harris, an Air Force veteran who has been far outspent.
 Her campaign’s expenditures total a mere $69,000, while Carper has spent $3.35 million, according to the U.S. Federal Elections Commission database.

-Ocasio-Cortez was also heavily outspent.
+Carper was endorsed by former Vice President Joseph Biden, who served with Carper in the Senate representing Delaware.

 Polling in the Senate race has been limited, with one poll from July showing Carper ahead by more than 30 points.